rule

 Text 31

-They say that the vedic Hymns are the thoughtprocess of the Supreme, that his jaws make up Yamarâja [the Lord of death], His teeth are His affection and that His smile is the most alluring unsurpassable material energy [mâyâ]; the material creation is but the casting of His glance.
+They say that the vedic hymns are the thought process of the Unlimited One, that His jaws make up Yamarâja [the Lord of death], His teeth are His affection and that His smile is the most alluring unsurpassable material energy [mâyâ]; the material creation is but the casting of His glance.
 (Vedabase)

 Text 32

-Modesty is His upper lip, His chin for sure the hankering, religion is His breast, and the way of irreligion His back.
+Modesty is His upper lip, His chin stands for the hankering, religion is His breast and the path of irreligion is His back.
 Brahmâ is His genitals, His testicles are the Mitrâ-varunas [the friends], His waist the oceans and the stack of His bones are the mountains.

 Text 33

-His veins are the rivers and the plants and trees are the hairs on the body of the Universal Form, o King.
-The air is His omnipotent breathing, the passing ages are His movement and the reactions of the modes of material nature are His activities.
+His veins are the rivers and the plants and trees are the hairs on the body of the Universal Form, oh King.
+The air is His omnipotent breathing, the passing of the ages, Time, is His movement and the constant operation of the modes of material nature is His activity.

 His veins are the rivers and the plants and trees are the hairs on the body of the Universal Form, o King.
 The air is His omnipotent breathing, the passing ages are His movement and the reactions of the modes of material nature are His activities.
 (Vedabase)